 Final Expense Life Insurance

-Final expense life insurance—also known as burial insurance—helps cover end-of-life costs, including funeral expenses, credit card debt, medical bills and any other debt you don’t want to pass on to your family.
+Final expense life insurance helps cover end-of-life costs, including funeral expenses, credit card debt, medical bills, and any other debt you don’t want to pass on to your family.
 Final expense does not require a medical exam, only a health questionnaire to help determine your coverage plan and premium.

 No Medical Exam Life Insurance